Airlie Beach & The Whitsundays

 Skydiving

 Skydiving in Australia simply has to be on your to-do list.
 With some of the World's most stunning natural landscapes and around 20,000 kms of pristine coastline, the views are seriously out of this world.
-With so many destinations to chose from, whatever you want to see, we'll make sure you see it from above.
+Join expert instructors and feel safe with the highest-quality gear - skydiving isn't nearly as scary as it sounds!
+With so many destinations to choose from, whatever you want to see, we'll make sure you see it from above.

 Romantic couple holding hands strolls along a flawless white sand beach beside crystal-clear turquoise water under a sunny blue sky.

-74 tropical islands protected by the Great Baarrier Reef.
-A paradise known for turquoise water, smooth sailing and some of Australia’s best reef and island adventures.
-With jaw-dropping locations like the pure white silica sands of Whitehaven Beach, the shifting tides and the swirling lookout at Hill Inlet, a Whitsundays trip is a must-do in Australia.
-If you’re chasing sun, salt and that easy island rhythm, the Whitsundays is the move.
+The Whitsunday Islands include 74 tropical islands protected by the Great Barrier Reef.
+It's a paradise known for turquoise water, smooth sailing and some of Australia’s best reef and island adventures.
+With jaw-dropping locations like Whitehaven Beach, Hill Inlet, Hamilton Island, and other hidden gems like Langford Reef and Hook Island, a Whitsundays trip is easily a top experience to have in Australia.
+If you’re chasing sun, salt and that easy island rhythm, the Whitsundays Islands are the place to be.

 three friends lying on a white sand beach with a group of people standing in the shallows